-Collectively, our lawyers have over 50 years of experience fighting for injured clients.
+Our lawyers have over 50 years of collective experience fighting for injured clients involved in all types of cases, including medical malpractice, Clearwater negligent security, Clearwater brain injuries, maritime accidents, product liability, and more.
 Since we were founded back in 1996, we’ve recovered over $100 million in life-changing settlements and verdicts.

 Our team will do everything possible to help your family during this difficult time.
 Contact our law offices in Clearwater, Florida to schedule a free consultation to get started today at (727) 787-2500 .